brodieaustin/avalon-novel/index.markdown

 Nevertheless she politely respodned, "I am well, thank you."

-He turned to her father again, "So, nearly two years on and you're still here."
+He turned to her father again, "So, nearly three years on and you're still here."

 "No one has told me otherwise.
 But I am more eager to know why you are here."

-"I ran afoul of the Inspector General and my protests to the king went unheard."
+"I ran afoul of the Director and my protests to the king went unheard."

 "Inpector General?"

-"Yes, he oversees the recorders adn vigilants now.
+"Yes, she oversees the recorders adn vigilants now.
 Makes the final determination about the archive."

 "The recorders no longer decide?"